Edward Phillips (British Army officer): Early career

-Phillips was born in Coventry, England in December 1889, one of two sons.
+Phillips was born in Coventry, England, in December 1889, one of two sons.
 His father Edward Phillips, was a local doctor (and an enthusiast in 1902 of the benefits of cars for doctors.)
 He want to St Pauls School in London.
 As a young man Edward wanted to join the army but family pressure pushed him to medicine: he graduated in medicine from Durham University at Newcastle and at the London Hospital, LRCP, MRCS.
 He then joined the Royal Army Medical Corps in July 1914.

 Military career

 First World War

-He joined the army in 1914 (as a Lieutenant from 31 July 1914), initially in reserve and then on Western Front in France as a medical officer from 19 December 1914.
-He was the Regimental Medical Officer of the Royal Irish Regiment 1914-1915.
+Phillips joined the army in 1914 (as a Lieutenant from 31 July 1914), initially in reserve and then on Western Front in France as a medical officer from 19 December 1914.
+He was the Regimental Medical Officer of the Royal Irish Regiment 1914–1915.
 The role of the medical officer in wartime was to be the first step in the casualty treatment and evacuation with an aid post in the trenches supported by orderlies and stretcher bearers.
 Medical officers were both within areas under the fire and directly exposed to snipers if they treated wounded in the open.

-He was promoted to captain on 30 March 1915, mentioned in dispatches 1 Jan 1916 then awarded the MC on 14 November 1916.
-The citation read: "For conspicuous gallantry and devotion to duty.
-He collected wounded under heavy shell, rifle and machine-gun fire.
-He set a fine example by his complete disregard of danger."
+He was promoted to captain on 30 March 1915, mentioned in despatches on 1 January 1916 then awarded the Military Cross on 14 November 1916.
+The citation read:

-In 1917 he was serving with the 105th Field Ambulance (attached to the 35th Division).
-On 4th January 1918 he was promoted acting Major, and shortly thereafter on 17 August 1918, acting Lt-Colonel "while in charge of a medical unit".
+In 1917 Phillips was serving with the 105th Field Ambulance (attached to the 35th Division).
+On 4 January 1918 he was promoted acting Major, and shortly thereafter on 17 August 1918, acting Lt-Colonel "while in charge of a medical unit".
 The unit in question was 106th Field Ambulance., which he commanded until 30 March 1919.
 The 106th Field Ambulance was also attached to the 35th Division, through to the German spring offensive and the final advance in Flanders.
 A field ambulance would provide relays of stretcher bearers and some first aid, within the area where they could be under fire.
 They were a mobile unit, and they sought to stabilise casualties to go back to a Casualty Clearing Station or Dressing Station.
 A full strength Field Ambulance comprised 10 officers and 224 men.
 In March 1919 he reverted to his substantive rank of captain on being moved to a new post in India (see below).

-He was mentioned in dispatches 3 times, on 1 Jan 1916, 25 May 1918 and 10 July 1919.
+Phillips was mentioned in despatches three times, on 1 January 1916, 25 May 1918 and 10 July 1919.

-He was awarded the French Croix de Guerre in 1919, in addition to the 1914-15 Star, British War Medal and Victory Medal.
-He was also awarded the DSO in the 1919 Birthday Honours as part of a group honoured for "For distinguished service in connection with military operations in France and Flanders".
+Phillips was awarded the French Croix de Guerre in 1919, in addition to the 1914–15 Star, British War Medal and Victory Medal.
+He was also awarded the Distinguished Service Order in the 1919 Birthday Honours as part of a group honoured for "For distinguished service in connection with military operations in France and Flanders".